FAQ

 LD_PRELOAD

-If none of the above techniques are applicable, as a last resort, the code of the software under test can be changed to allow fuzz testing it.
+If none of the preceding techniques are applicable, as a last resort, change the code of the SUT to support fuzzing.

 ?